 Arbitration

-Arbitration is another common binding alternative dispute resolution process.
+Arbitration is a common binding alternative dispute resolution process.
 In arbitration, the parties give an independent neutral third party the authority to make a decision on one or more issues concerning their divorce or separation.

 Get in touch to learn more about arbitration →

-Four-way meetings
+Settlement meetings

 Judicial Dispute Resolution